 - Wahgunyah Reserve, St Albans

-You need to keep your dog on a leash:
+You are required to always keep your dog restrained by a leash:

-- In an active reserve where an organised sporting event is happening
+- In a reserve that is actively being used, where an organised sporting event is currently taking place

-- Within 20 metres of children’s playgrounds and play equipment
+- Within a distance of twenty metres of playgrounds and play apparatus for children

 - At any permanent BBQ or picnic area